SolarKnightsRacing/1_solaris/ADL/0006-Part-Versioning-Schema.md

 ### Consequences

-* Good, because revisions are classified as compatable or incompatable
+* Good, because revisions are classified as compatible or incompatible
 * Good, because it is a popular way of tracking versions
 * Good, because PATCH level changes don't need to be updated with any urgency
-* Good, because MINOR level changes won't halt development if they aren't imeadiately updated
+* Good, because MINOR level changes won't halt development if they aren't immediately updated

 ## Pros and Cons of the Options
 ### Semantic Versioning